Bank of England keeps rates on hold, six years after crisis cut

-LONDON (Reuters) - The Bank of England marked the sixth anniversary of the introduction of its lowest ever interest rate by standing pat once again on Thursday, but an improving economy suggests rates are likely to rise at some point over the next 12 months.
+LONDON, March 5 (Reuters) - The Bank of England marked the sixth anniversary of its cutting interest rates to a record low by keeping them on hold once again on Thursday, but an improving economy suggests rates are likely to rise at some point over the next 12 months.

-While no economist polled by Reuters expects the Monetary Policy Committee to raise rates before a May 7 national election, given Britain’s record low inflation, there are signs that policymakers believe a rate hike could come sooner than markets believe.
+While no economist polled by Reuters expects the Monetary Policy Committee will vote to raise rates before a May 7 national election, given record low inflation, there are signs that policymakers believe a rate hike could come sooner rather than later.

-The Bank said on Thursday it was keeping rates at 0.5 percent, their level since the depths of the financial crisis.
+The BoE said on Thursday it was keeping rates at 0.5 percent, their level since the depths of the financial crisis.

 Minutes of the meeting, explaining the debate among rate-setters, are due to be published in just under two weeks’ time.